xlnwel/grl2-jax/readme.md

 ## Current Implemented Algorithms/Networks

+Many algorithms are simply improvements of their predecessors.
+Therefore, instead of implementing them as separate algorithms, we pvodie options to turn these on/off in `config.yaml`.

 ### On Policy RL

 - [x] PPO (with FNN and all algorithmic details following OpenAI's baselines)